Consider the audience. Many do not speak English as a first language:

 Practice your presentation:

-- Deliver your presentation to a small group of colleagues or in front of a mirror.
+- Deliver your presentation to a few colleagues or in front of a mirror;

 - Do not exceed your allowed time.
 Edit your presentation if necessary.